PAHdb/pyPAHdb/_sources/background.rst.txt

 Purpose
 ---------

-Pypahdb is used to characterize emission from one of the most prevalent types of organic molecules in space, namely polycyclic aromatic hydrocarbons (PAHs).
+PyPAHdb is used to characterize emission from one of the most prevalent types of organic molecules in space, namely polycyclic aromatic hydrocarbons (PAHs).
 It leverages the detailed studies of organic molecules done at the NASA Ames Research Center.
-Pypahdb is a streamlined Python version of the NASA Ames PAH IR Spectroscopic Database's (PAHdb; `www.astrochemistry.org/pahdb/
+PyPAHdb is a streamlined Python version of the NASA Ames PAH IR Spectroscopic Database's (PAHdb; `www.astrochemistry.org/pahdb/
 <https://www.astrochemistry.org/pahdb/>`_) suite of IDL and Python tools.
 PAHdb has been extensively used to analyze and interpret the PAH signature from a plethora of emission sources, ranging from solar-system objects to entire galaxies.
-Pypahdb decomposes astronomical PAH emission spectra into contributing PAH sub-classes in terms of charge and size using a database-fitting technique.
+PyPAHdb decomposes astronomical PAH emission spectra into contributing PAH sub-classes in terms of charge and size using a database-fitting technique.
 The inputs for the fit are spectra constructed using the spectroscopic libraries of PAHdb and take into